YMCA England & Wales, a founding partner of the Be Real Campaign, responds to the British Youth Council’s Select Committee report on body image.

 - Address current knowledge gaps, especially about body image in pre-adolescents

-- Develop resources for groups other than women, who are targeted in most current campaigns
+- Develop resources for groups other than women, who are targeted in most current campaign

 - Hold workshops with the Be Real campaign and major brands to increase uptake of its Body Image Pledge